FarronF/limerick-council-meetings/meetings/2023/05/22-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 5th April 2023.md

 Due to disruption in the Chamber while discussing this motion, the Mayor adjourned the

 meeting for 10 minutes.
+After reconvening the Meeting, the Mayor considered that the
+---
-After reconvening the Meeting, the Mayor considered that the--- meeting, owing to disorder, could not continue, and in line with Standing Orders adjourned
+meeting, owing to disorder, could not continue, and in line with Standing Orders adjourned

 the meeting until such time as the Mayor shall decide.